nmalvankar/spring-rest/README.md

 	- [OWASP Dependency Check docs](https://www.owasp.org/index.php/OWASP_Dependency_Check)
 	- [Continuous security and OWASP Dependency Check blog](https://blog.lanyonm.org/articles/2015/12/22/continuous-security-owasp-java-vulnerability-check.html)

-# A Sample OpenShift Pipeline for a Spring Boot Application
+# Usage to Run on OpenShift

-This example demonstrates how to implement a full end-to-end Jenkins Pipeline for a Java application in OpenShift Container Platform.
+This demonstrates how to implement a full end-to-end Jenkins Pipeline for a Java application in OpenShift Container Platform.
 This sample demonstrates the following capabilities:

 * Deploying an integrated Jenkins server inside of OpenShift
 * Running both custom and oob Jenkins slaves as pods in OpenShift